andreamussap/improve-the-docs/content/docs/api_management/userdocs/devops_home.md

 date: 2019-7-5

+description: >
-description: &gt; It's easy to integrate AMPLIFY Central in your existing DevOps infrastructure using the AMPLIFY CLI or AMPLIFY Central DevOps API.
+    It's easy to integrate AMPLIFY Central in your existing DevOps infrastructure using the AMPLIFY CLI or AMPLIFY Central DevOps API.

 ---